Splitties/refreshVersions/docs/index.md

 However, they also make it much more tedious to find where to add and update your dependencies in all those `build.gradle[.kts]` files!

+_We saw this make developers update the dependencies less and less often, effectively leading to legacy accumulation (a form of technical debt), or even projects abandon.
+Yes, that's sad._

 Can we have our cake and eat it?

 We firmly believe that yes, **we can have the benefits of modularization without the hell of dependency management**.